marco-dm1/Link-Grabber-Extension/README.md

 Scrapes the links off of web pages and presents them to the user.

-This extension was written entirely by me in JavaScript.
+This extension was written in JavaScript by me and follow's chrome.com's [Getting started tutorial](https://developer.chrome.com/docs/extensions/mv3/getstarted/) for extensions.